Vantiq/vantiq-extension-sources/HikVisionSource/README.md

 ### Configuration

-*   **sdkLogPath**: Optional. the folder where the HikVision sdk log files are going to be created , default value `c:\tmp\log`
+*   **sdkLogPath**: Optional.
+The folder where the HikVision sdk log files are to be created.
+Default value `c:\tmp\log`
 *   **DVRImageFolderPath**: Optional .
-The prefix of the file pattern to look for , if not set an empty string will be used as default value `c:/tmp/Thermo`
+The prefix of the file pattern to look for. if not set an empty string will be used as default value `c:/tmp/Thermo`
 *   **VantiqDocumentPath**: Optional.
 Location in Vantiq Document , default is `public/image`
-*   **VantiqResourcePath**: Optional. define the vantiq resource to be use for the upload (currently documents or images-`/resource/images`) default value : `/resource/documents`
+*   **VantiqResourcePath**: Optional.
+Define the Vantiq resource to be use for the upload (currently documents or images-`/resource/images`) default value : `/resource/documents`
 *   **cameras**: list of cameras as source for notifications

 ### Options Available for camera

-for each camera the following properties must be included - all fieds are mandatory
+For each camera the following properties must be included - all properties are mandatory.

-*   **CameraId**: Camera Name to be use for identify event source .
+*   **CameraId**: Camera Name to be use for identify event source
-*   **Enable**: "True"|"False" , disabled camera will not included in the active camera list .
+*   **Enable**: "True"|"False" -- Disabled cameras will not included in the active camera list
 *   **DVRIP**: TCP address of the current camera
 *   **DVRPort**: TCP port of the ucrrent camera
 *   **DVRUserName**: username for authentication with the current camera